 The final board is used to write down any points of discussion, bottlenecks, questions et cetera that arise during the session.
 This way, the discussion on the clinical content can continue, while making sure important questions, discussion points and other items are documented.
 These items have to be cleared up or objectified in a later stage during the project.

 After the 3-blackboard session, there remain several important steps in the development of the CP.
 Obviously, the middle board has to be filled in with details.
-Next, based on the 3-blackboard method, the Diagnosis-phase of the seven-phase model can be prepared and executed in order to objectify the content from the three boards.
+Next, based on the 3-blackboard method, the Diagnosis-phase of the seven-phase model can be executed in order to objectify the content from the three boards.

 Vanhaecht, K., Van Zelm, R., Van Gerven, E., Sermeus, W., Bower, K., Panella, M., & Deneckere, S. (2011).
 The 3-blackboard method as consensus-development exercise for building care pathways.
 International Journal of Care Pathways, 15(2), 49-52

 The Gantt chart to describe the ideal care pathway